Distance Elementary Education Partnership Programs

 Part-time Option (very limited seating)

-General Education Classes/BCC: May be stretched out to meet individual needs at BCC
+General Education Classes/Butler: May be stretched out to meet individual needs at Butler

-2 years: Classes taught by ESU faculty who come to the BCC campus to teach.
+2 years: Classes taught by ESU faculty who come to the Butler campus to teach.

 Final Year: Student teaching at a Professional Development School (Monday-Friday)